barrysmyth/kallysto/README.md

 Notice how there are subdirectories named after the exporting notebook (this notebook or `README.ipynb`) inside the various Kallysto subdirectories.
 This makes it easy  for exports from different notebooks, but to the same publication, to co-exist in the data store.

 Kallysto also creates a `logs/` subdirectory, which holds a master log of all exports (`kallysto.log`) for the publication.

-And, in this example, there is a pre-existing `tex/` directory with the user's Latex content.
+In this example, there is a pre-existing `tex/` directory with the user's Latex file (`a_report.tex`).
+Kallysto adds a special file called `kallysto.tex` to this directory which, as we shall discuss below, makes it easy for the user to include kallysto's exports in their main tex file.

 ```python